The Center for Career Services and Cooperative Education

-The Center for Career Services and Cooperative Education provides students with the opportunity to advance their career development through a variety of services, including the following:
+The Center for Career Services and Cooperative Education provides students and alumni with the opportunity to advance their career development through a variety of services, including the following:

-- This service helps undeclared students identify their likes and dislikes in relation to majors and careers.
+- This service helps undeclared students and alumni identify their likes and dislikes in relation to majors and careers.
 (If a student has declared a major, h/she will receive career advisement through the school or college Office of Career Services.)

 - Interest testing is available through the Center to help students learn more about how their interests relate to majors and careers.
 Students will meet with a career counselor to discuss test results and recommend next steps.

 - See www.montclair.edu/career-services for registration information.
 Faculty will select On-Campus Employer on the left side of the page to register.

 - Both online and in person instruction on many topics is offered, including resume writing, job interviewing, how to obtain an internship, getting into graduate school, using Linkedin, Twitter and more!

 Cooperative Education (Co-op):